Immunity Short And Long Essays Question And Answers

 4. Inflammation:

-• It is a non-specific defense mechanism.
+• Inflammation is a non-specific defense mechanism.

-• It phagocytoses and destroys micro-organism.
+• Inflammation phagocytoses and destroys micro-organisms.

 5. Fever: